-Why not give your kids some CBD gummies to get them on board with taking their vitamins?
+Why not give your kids some delta 8 CBD gummies 25mg to get them on board with taking their vitamins?
 These tasty treats are just like normal gummy bears or candies that children love so much.
 It is an effective way to give your kids CBD.

 If you wonder about the legal age for CBD use, please be informed that it varies from state to state.
 In 41 of 50 US states, a person must be at least 18 years old in order to vape or smoke cannabis with THC e-liquid products (exceptions include Utah).